Last Updated on

 Sort a List of Strings in Python Using the Sorted Function

-Luckily for us, Python exposes the sort functionality with a separate function called sorted which accepts an iterable.
-In other words, this new function allows us to sort any collection for which we can obtain an iterable- not just lists.
+While lists have their own sort functionality, Python exposes the sort functionality with a separate function called sorted which accepts an iterable.
+In other words, this new function allows us to sort any collection for which we can obtain an iterable—not just lists.
+The only difference is that the sorted functionality doesn’t perform a sort in place, so we’ll have to save the result back into our variable.
 Let’s try it:

 Here we can see that we get the same problem as the previous two implementations.
 So, how do we fix it?
 Well, fortunately, we’re able to pass a key to the sorted function which defines how to sort the iterable.
 Take a look: